NativeScript/nativescript-cli/docs/man_pages/project/testing/run-ios.md

     *   `--env.report` - creates a Webpack report inside a `report` folder in the root folder.
     *   `--env.sourceMap` - creates inline source maps.
     *   `--env.hiddenSourceMap` - creates sources maps in the root folder (useful for Crashlytics usage with bundled app in release).
 * `--force` - If set, skips the application compatibility checks and forces `npm i` to ensure all dependencies are installed.
-Otherwise, the command will check the application compatibility with the current CLI version and could fail requiring `tns migrate`.
+Otherwise, the command will check the application compatibility with the current CLI version and could fail requiring `ns migrate`.

 ### Environment Variables